-This includes creating a new role of an Environmental Biosecurity Protection Officer within the department.
+This includes creating a new role of a Chief Environmental Biosecurity Officer within the department.

-The Environment Biosecurity Protection Officer is similar to the Chief Veterinary Officer and Chief Plant Protection Officer.
+The Chief Environmental Biosecurity Officer is similar to the Chief Veterinary Officer and Chief Plant Protection Officer.

 They will provide national policy leadership on the environmental impact of foreign pests and diseases.